howl-editor/howl/site/source/doc/api/io/file.md

 - `sort`: Causes the entries of all directories to be sorted before processing.

-- `timeout`: Provides a timeout in seconds for the find operation.
-If this is reached, execution is ended and a partial result is returned.

 - `on_enter`: If given, this function is invoked each time a new directory is entered (including the first one).
 The function is passed the directory to enter, as well as the found files so far.
 This function can also optionally